 Number of players

-The recommendation is the standard 2-4 players.
+The recommended players for Machi Koro is the standard 2-4 players.
 While play with 2 would increase the speed of the game, adding 3 or 4 ups the ante on strategy.
 More players allows you to make alliances/gang up on certain players!
 You could potentially increase the amount of players by having a partner, however, who really wants to run their city building plans by someone else?!
 I personally recommend 3-4 players.

-On a scale of 1 to easy to learn, this game is EASY.
+On a scale of 1 to 10 in difficulty, Machi Koro would be a 1, VERY EASY.
 We sat down to learn this game at 11:30 at night after having played other games.
 I was a little worried that my sleepy/pregnant brain wouldn’t be able to keep up but I was mistaken!
 Not only are the rules easy to decipher (there are beautiful pictures) but also the game is incredibly easy to explain.
 No worries here on explaining the game to get the party started!

-This game went by pretty quickly with 3 players — maybe 30 minutes… tops.
+Machi Koro is quick game can be played with 3 players in roughly 30 minutes.
 The rounds did not take long at all.
 Most of us knew what we wanted to do and executed fairly quickly.
 The longest part was trying to remember all my cards so that I could cash in when someone rolled the dice.

 Talk about beautiful and fun artwork!
-These came cards were very pleasing to the eye!!
+The cards were very pleasing to the eye!
 It was also easy to distinguish between all the different colors—very important.
 And, the words were fairly easy to read on the bottom of the cards.
 One downfall was the money.
 The coins were a little on the cheap side… maybe the city is trying to cut costs since they are just starting out with a wheat field and bakery?!

 Play with ‘That Guy’